svalkiers/clusTCR/docs/clustering/large-data.md

 #### Training

-The first part of the two-step clustering consists of training.
-In this step the centroids of the faiss clustering method are calculated, to which we later assign all the sequences and retrieve the superclusters.
+The first part of the Faiss clustering consists of training.
+In this step the centroids of the clustering method are calculated, to which we later assign all the sequences and retrieve the superclusters.

 3 parameters are necessary for training with a subset of the fitting data.